Endogenous inverse demand functions: Equilibrium market impacts

-That is, up to modification via the essential infimum, the (extended) price $\hat V(Z;\X)$ of $Z$ is provided by the limiting behavior of the price of $B[p]Z$ under market assets $B[p]\X$ as the probability of systemic ruin tends towards 0.
-The following result shows that $\hat V = \bar V$.
+That is, up to modification via the essential infimum, the (extended) price $\hat V(Z;\X)$ of $Z$ is provided by the limiting behavior of the price of $B[p]Z$ under market assets $B[p]\X$ as the probability of systemic ruin tends towards 0. \blue{The limit within~\eqref{eq:barV-bernoulli} is guaranteed to exist by monotone convergence; this result is formalized within the proof of Corollary~\ref{cor:bernoulli}.} The following result shows that $\hat V = \bar V$.
 Thus, this new extension $\hat V$ provides the interpretation that the market prices $Z$ as if the probability of systemic ruin is negligibly small rather than the explicitly setting the probability to 0.

 \begin{corollary} Assume $R$ satisfies Assumption \ref{assump:R}.
 Assume also that $\D=\Rplus$ and $\lim_{z \to 0} R(z) = -\infty$.
 Let $Z \in L^\infty$ and assume that $B[p]$ in the construction \eqref{eq:barV-bernoulli} is independent of $\X,Z$ for every $p \in (0,1)$.
 If any of the conditions of Theorem~\ref{thm:unique} is satisfied and $\essinf[\X+Z] = \essinf\X + \essinf Z$, then $\hat V(Z;\X)= \bar V(Z;\X)$. \end{corollary}